MASTER SUBSCRIPTION AGREEMENT

 - International Transfers outside the EEA

-- Prior to the Processing, Controller (as data exporter) and the Processor (as data importer) will enter into EU Standard Contractual Clauses (SCCs) in respect of any transfer of Personal Data from Controller to the Processor, unless another transfer mechanism providing appropriate safeguards (e.g. EU-US Privacy Shield) is already in place.
-The EU Standard Contractual Clauses are included in Annex 3 of this Processor Agreement.
+- In respect of the Processing, Controller (as data exporter) and the Processor (as data importer) have agreed to enter into EU Standard Contractual Clauses (SCCs) in respect of any transfer of Personal Data from Controller to the Processor.
+The EU Standard Contractual Clauses are included in Annex 3 of this Processor Agreement and are incorporated here by reference.

 - Upon termination of the Processor Agreement